Cog-Creators/Red-DiscordBot/docs/install_windows.rst

 --------------
 Installing Red
 --------------

+.. attention:: You may need to restart your computer after installing dependencies
+               for the PATH changes to take effect.

 1. Open a command prompt (open Start, search for "command prompt", then click it)
 2. Create and activate a virtual environment (strongly recommended), see the section `using-venv`